InternetUser123823/Alzheimer-s-CNN-MRI-Imaging-Classification/README.md

 ## Conclusions

 ## Limitations and Future Work
 One important limitation to note in this project is that there were no associated patient labels with the MRI images.
 Thus, data leakage may have occurred between classes, especially if multiple brain slices from the same patient have been distributed across the training, validation, and test sets.
+The model could also have benefited from integrating other, complementary information beyond structural imaging alone, such as patient demographic data (e.g., sex, socioeconomic status, or MMSE), potentially improving the model's diagnostic performance.
 Additionally, the ModerateDemented class in this dataset was extremely small, only containing 64 images in total.
 Thus, data augmentation was especially important for the model to increase the diversity of training examples and reduce the risk of overfitting.
-Although medical cases like ModerateDemented AD are relatively rare,
+Although medical cases like ModerateDemented AD are relatively rare in datasets like these, a larger number of cases would likely improve the model's ability to generalize to this class.

 ## Run Instructions
 1) Install the required Python packages:
 pip install -r requirements.txt